Southwest Mississippi Community College

 | Accreditation Required | Institutional + Regional |

 Earning an online computer science degree in Mississippi offers a flexible path to a high-demand career.
-Mississippi offers competitive entry-level wages, though median salaries are currently 24.1% below the national trend.
+Mississippi offers competitive wages for computer science professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 Whether you’re looking for an affordable in-state option or a top-ranked national program, Mississippi students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online computer science programs and are ranked based on affordability, graduation rates, and student outcomes in Mississippi.